Dan Seymour

 Dan Seymour (born Daniel Seymour Katz; February 22, 1915 - May 25, 1993) was an American character actor who frequently played villains in Warner Bros. films.
 He appeared in several Humphrey Bogart films, including To Have and Have Not (1944) and Key Largo (1948).

 Early life

-Seymour was born in Chicago, Illinois.
+Seymour was born on February 22, 1915, a native of Chicago, Illinois.
 He attended Senn High School in Chicago and graduated from the University of Chicago with a B.S. in Fine Arts.